COXIT-CO/RecruitFlowAI/README.md

 ## Slack Bot

 ### Setting Up the Bot
-1. Go to [api.slack.com/apps](https://api.slack.com/apps), log into your workspace and click on Create an app.
+1. Go to [api.slack.com/apps](https://api.slack.com/apps), log into your workspace and click on Create an app(you can add the existing manifest or create App from Scratch)
-2. Generate all required api tokens and secrets: aceess token, signing secret, config token.
+2. Generate all required api tokens and secrets: access token, signing secret, config token...(check instructions below)
-3. Use these data and bot app id to populate env varaibles mentioned below.
+3. Use these data and bot app id to populate env variables mentioned below.

 ### Deployment
 1. Create in base folder `.env` file and specify:
-   - `SLACK_ACCESS_TOKEN` - Bot User OAuth Token.
-   - `SLACK_SIGNING_SECRET` - Signing Secret from the App credentials section.
+   - `SLACK_SIGNING_SECRET` - Signing Secret from the App credentials section
-   - `SLACK_CONFIG_DATA_DIR` - the path to the directory that contains `manifest.json` and `chatcraft_templates.json` (optional for docker run).
+   - `SLACK_CONFIG_DATA_DIR` - the path to the directory that contains `manifest.json` and `chatcraft_templates.json` (optional for docker run)
-   - `SLACK_BOT_APP_ID` - App ID from the App credentials section.
+   - `SLACK_BOT_APP_ID` - App ID from the App credentials section
-   - `SLACK_APP_CONFIG_TOKEN` - needed to run the bot using ngrok.
+   - `SLACK_APP_CONFIG_TOKEN` - Access Token from App Configuration Tokens(**Your Apps** section).
+Needed to run the bot using ngrok.
 It expires every 12 hours, do not forget to update ([reference](https://api.slack.com/authentication/config-tokens)).
 You will need to have ngrok configured -  check `.ngrok2/ngrok.ym` in you home dir, it should contain `authtoken` and `version` set to `2`.
 Read more details on https://dashboard.ngrok.com/get-started/setup.
    - `SLACK_REFRESH_TOKEN` - refresh token for app config token rotation if the token was refreshed at least once with request/api.
 Obtain it from **Your Apps**, same as the app config token: https://api.slack.com/apps.
+   - `SLACK_ACCESS_TOKEN` - Bot User OAuth Token.
+Install App to Workspace and copy it from the `Install App->OAuth Tokens for Your Workspace` section
    - `OPENAI_API_KEY` - generate this key in your OpenAI account: https://platform.openai.com/account/api-keys.
-   - `MINIO_ENDPOINT` - specifies the endpoint or URL where your Minio server is hosted.
-   - `MINIO_ACCESS_KEY` - represents the access key used for authentication when accessing your Minio server.
-   - `MINIO_SECRET_KEY` - secret key paired with the access key for authentication purposes.
-   - `MINIO_BUCKET` - A bucket in Minio is a logical container for storing objects (files).
-This key specifies the name of the bucket where you want to store or retrieve data.

-#### You can find additional information about tokens using the following links: [Slack API Access tokens](https://api.slack.com/authentication/token-types) and [Minio object storage setup](https://min.io/docs/minio/container/index.html)

 2. Build docker image `docker build -t recruit_flow_bot_image .`
 3. Run container `docker run -d --name recruit_flow_bot_cont  -p 3000:3000 --restart=always recruit_flow_bot_image`

-### Comamnds
+### Commands
 - `/generate_job_description` - pass all you know about the job requirements, client and interview procedure to generate job description.
 - `/create_social_media_post` - pass job description and generate post for social media
 - `/match_resumes` - pass job requirements and link to resumes to know which of candidates are more suitable
 - `/scan_resume` - pass link to PDF formatted resume and get lost of mistakes found, and suggested corrections

-Note: all the commands above can take chatcraft url or hint text `Hint: ...` as text parameters, it will update the configuration for all users
+Note: all the commands above can take Chatcraft url or hint text `Hint: ...` as text parameters, it will update the configuration for all users

 - `/save_resume <link>` - add resume to internal S3 storage and return the link
 - `/search_db` - pass job description and receive list of candidates from internal database